 Damage was heaviest in areas nearest the beach.
 Some water and gas mains were broken, and a two foot fissure opened in the earth near the Airport.
 About 7,000 people lost electricity for a while.
 A few fires broke out, but were all out within 30 minutes.
 324 mobile homes were damaged in Goleta.
 Many of these mobile homes were knocked from their pedestals, rupturing gas, water, and electrical connections.
 Significant structural damage occurred to 10 UCSB buildings and some of the dormitories.
 The damages included diagonal cracking of lower story walls, most of which were repaired by injecting epoxy into the cracks.
 In addition, approximately 400,000 books at the library were thrown to the floor.
 Elsewhere on campus, damage occurred to light fixtures, ceilings, plaster, and instruments and supplies in some labs.
-In the Chemistry building, chemicals spilled all over laboratory floors and a glass-walled cage holding several rattlesnakes broke, allowing the snakes to make an escape.
-They were recaptured without incident.
+In the Chemistry building, chemicals spilled all over laboratory floors and rumors went around that a glass-walled cage holding several rattlesnakes broke, allowing the snakes to make an escape.
 Total damage at UCSB was set at $3.4 million.

 The roofs collapsed at Smith’s Food King, the Bluebird café in Santa Barbara and a residence in Isla Vista.
 Also, part of the roof at a car dealership in Goleta caved in.
 Santa Cruz Market in Old Town got it’s picture in the L.A.
 Times!